salemilab/DeepDynaTree/README.md

 # train a TabNet model
 python main.py --graph_info False --model 'tabnet' --model_num 0
 ```
+The training phase of PDGLSTM usually takes 2-3 days.

 ## Results
 The test scripts of LR, RF and XGBoost are in [test/ml_test.ipynb] and their corresponding trained models are in `checkpoints/preprocessed_data/split_rs123`.